Updated on 23 May 2022

 Information on the applicant’s repayment capacity can be used in support of automated decision-making.
 This includes information of the loan applied for, information provided by the loan applicant during the loan application process, information available from the query systems maintained by Suomen Asiakastieto Oy and Digital and Population Data Services Agency as well as OP Financial Group’s internal information on the applicant’s payment and credit history and other information supporting the assessment of granting eligibility.

 The consequence of automated processing and profiling for the data subject is either automated approval or automated refusal of the card or loan.
+The terms and conditions of agreement, such as the interest rate on a loan or credit, may also be determined on the basis of automated processing and profiling.
 The system may also transfer the case to expert assessment for further inspection, which means that a natural person processes the application and makes the decision.
 In addition to information provided in connection with the loan application process, aspects that may be taken into account in the decision-making include information on the loan applied for, the applicant’s young age, and any delayed payments.
 It is possible to classify the applicant based on his/her repayment capacity which classification is used for decision-making and to which the amount of loan to be granted can be proportioned.
 Assessing data subjects’ ability to pay and related classifications are profiling methods relevant to operations.
 Possible reasons for the refusal of a loan application include insufficient repayment capacity, negative credit entry in the credit report, the applicant’s young age, the amount of credit exposure or failure to repay a previously granted loan.
 If a decision has been made on the basis of automated decision-making, a data subject may request reconsideration of the application through manual (non-automated) processing.

 General information about automated decision-making and profiling is available in OP’s Privacy Statement at op.fi/dataprotection.